Quansight/Quansight-website/README.md

 corresponding public website.
 However, you should never publish any content in Storyblok if it is not ready for public presentation.
-In our configuration, publishing content in Storyblok is a signal to the rest of the team that says: this content is ready at any time to appear on the public website. **If it's not ready, don't hit the publish button.**
+In our configuration, publishing content in Storyblok is a signal to the rest of the team that says: this content is ready at any time to appear on the public website, whenever the next live build . **If it's not ready, don't hit the publish button.**

 The Storyblok process is covered in more detail in the [GitHub repo's wiki](https://github.com/Quansight/Quansight-website/wiki).